Knicks vs. Heat Injury Report Today - April 30

 Heat Season Insights

-- The Heat put up an average of 109.5 points per game, only 3.6 fewer points than the 113.1 the Knicks give up to opponents.
+- The Heat put up an average of 109.5 points per game, just 3.6 fewer points than the 113.1 the Knicks allow to opponents.

 Knicks vs. Heat Betting Info